Environmental Policy Laboratory

 - Research on factors that have impacts on human behaviors when considering the environment

-- Research on social systems for managing hazardous wastes for an extended period of time
+- Research on social systems for managing hazardous wastes

 - Research on SDGs Business management in corporations